ArtCodeStudio/viola-theme/README.md

 ## Install

-* Create to Slideshows in the backends `Slideshow` section.
+* Create two Slideshows in the backends `Slideshow` section.
-* Select one of the Slideshow for each Slidehsow Components in partials/services.htm and partials/top_header.htm in the backends CMS section.
+* Select one of the Slideshow for each Slidehsow Components in `partials/services.htm` and `partials/top_header.htm` in the backends CMS section.

 ## Develop